abudaan/vega-multi-view/README.md

 ## Acknowledgements

-Special thanks to Ronald Vendelmans for the original idea of connecting Vega signals using publish-subscribe and [Richard Bastiaans](https://ministryofdata.nl/) for his thinking along.
+Special thanks to [Ronald Vendelmans](https://vendel.home.xs4all.nl/) and [Richard Bastiaans](https://ministryofdata.nl/): Ronald for the original idea of connecting Vega signals using publish-subscribe and both Richard and Ronald for their highly constructive thinking along.